Tejas-Jadhav2003/Techcenter-Project-Using-Asp.Net-MVC/README.md

 # Techcentre - Mobile Shop Management System <br>
-Techcentre is a mobile shop management system built using ASP.NET MVC with a SQL Server backend. <br> This project is designed to streamline the management of a mobile store by providing a range of functionalities, including:
+Techcentre is a mobile shop management system built using <b>ASP.NET MVC</b> with a SQL Server backend. <br> This project is designed to streamline the management of a mobile store by providing a range of functionalities, including:
 <br>
 Mobile Data Management: Add, update, delete, and retrieve details of mobile products.<br>
 Sales Reporting: Generate reports for sales transactions.<br>